Graveyard of Desks: Preserving Office Culture in a Hybrid World

 At its most basic function, an office is a worksurface, ergonomic chair, two monitors, and reliable internet.
 It may not sound like much but can be pretty appealing when you’re battling over bandwidth and kitchen island territory with your roommate.
 And you can’t forget the software—collaboration tools like Mural, Teams, and Slack have made possible a flexibility that most of us appreciate and need.
-It’s also made some parts of individual and team work more effective, easier to track, and convenient.
-It’s not about the basics, though, because the desk, the tech doesn’t define an office.
-It never did.
+It’s also made some parts of individual and teamwork more effective, easier to track, and convenient.
+It’s not about the basics, though, because the desk and the tech don't define an office.
+They never did.

 The office holds a whole other symbolic value.
 An exciting brainstorming session.
 The after-meeting meeting.
 The creative ideas, inside jokes, tips on where to find the best breakfast tacos or babysitter, the breakroom donuts, mentorship, and tough conversations—they all happen here.
 The office is where we learn alongside colleagues, keep our ear on relevant conversations, and pop up to ask a question without feeling like you’re interrupting or having to schedule time.
 It’s where we go to put on “real” clothes, take a break from the long list of chores at home, grow our social network, and find a dedicated space that fulfills our need to find a sense of accomplishment.
 The office holds as much cultural significance to the rest of our lives as it does to our work—a significance that isn’t defined by the physical space but by the things that happen inside of it.
 It’s for those reasons many of us have returned to the office or some version of it.